 2 x Puzzle images from Menza book, enlarged and laminated (or use a Sudoku)

-- Black letters for title (size 450) on white background and laminated
+- Black letters for the title on a white background and laminated

-- Search Google – images for silhouette of juggling boy and girl, alternate if necessary and enlarge to required size
+- Search Google – Images for the silhouette of juggling boy and girl, alternate if necessary and enlarge to the required size

 - Black card to make boy and girl